 As one of the largest ski resorts in Austria, you can also expect an exciting scene off the slopes too.
 Ischgl has a lively atmosphere with everything from the Schatzi Ice Bar to Pacha nightclub on offer.
 A number of well-known ski festivals are regularly held in the resort.
 Rock The Mountains kicks off the season in style, while Top Of The Mountain closes the season, up at 2,300m.

 Scenic Kitzbühel offers 179km of groomed pistes, making up the final of our five biggest ski resorts in Austria.
-The resort is widely known for the notorious Hahnenkamm Downhill course on which the World Cup Men’s Downhill is held annually.
+The resort is widely known for the notorious Hahnenkamm Downhill course.
 Advanced skiers can try the run for themselves when in resort.